photogabble/website/src/content/noteworthy/2023-05-12-space-mines-introduction.md

 Painfully this is the same conclusion I came to August last year (2022) it's just taken some beating around the bush to finally concede that it _is_ the best way to get this project launched!

 ## Game Mechanics
-To begin with there will be a one to one relationship between the player and their outpost, in the future I would like to expand the game by adding exploration so that players might navigate the universe and start new outposts.
+To begin with there will be a one-to-one relationship between the player and their outpost, in the future I would like to expand the game by adding exploration so that players might navigate the universe and start new outposts.

 Once completed the game will have the following mechanics: